Yaxuan-w/IssueTrackerRawPOSIX/timeline.md

+## 6/24/2024

+- Might be int overflow..?
+- Print out total open fd in rawposix: around 80 (should be good?
+- Try to print total open fd in rustposix:

+## 6/21/2024

+- Found some wierd performance about fd in rawposix, need more debugging.

 ## 6/20/2024

 - Talked with Nick and confirmed that lamp stack won't execute epoll/poll when dealing with large fds.
 He suspected that rawposix opened more fds than rustposix, and `close` might have incorrect behaviors.